kapsner/BiasCorrector/README.md

 - Alternatively, you can download the repository directly using github's 'Download ZIP' option.

-- Now, open a powershell/ terminal window and go into the cloned/ downloaded 'BiasCorrector' folder.
+- Now, open a terminal window and navigate to the downloaded 'BiasCorrector' folder.

 - To build the Docker image, you need to navigate into the folder 'docker' and execute the bash script 'build_image.sh' (to execute bash scipts on a windows host, you need to install e.g. [Git for Windows](https://gitforwindows.org/)):
 ```